-In essence there are two sets of laws in the UK.
+In essence, there are two sets of laws in the UK.

-This organisation is called ADAC and they have test facilities in Landsberg in Germany.
-They test car seats both for frontal and side impact but in regard to Eurotest they do not test for rear impact.
+This organisation is called ADAC, and they have test facilities in Landsberg in Germany.
+They test car seats both for frontal and side-impact but in regard to Eurotest they do not test for rear impact.

 However, given R44/04 is so weak we do quote the crash tests published by ADAC on their website.
-For a overview test score ADAC grade car seats on a sliding scale of 1 (poor) to 5 (very good).
+For an overview test score ADAC grade car seats on a sliding scale of 1 (poor) to 5 (very good).
 They also show individual scores for crash tests, toxicity etc.

 The car seats we mention on this website are flat and shallow angled ones.
-We inform you of the ADAC results for crash tests, pollutants (toxicity tests) and maintenance (cleaning) and in our opinion these results are the most useful.
+We inform you of the ADAC results for crash tests, pollutants (toxicity tests) and maintenance (cleaning), and in our opinion, these results are the most useful.
 At "Which Car Seat" we do not publish User Tests as we believe consumer reviews (on websites such as Mumsnet or Amazon) give a better insight to real users opinions.

 A link to ADAC is here: http://www.adac.de/sp/technikzentrum/en/default.aspx

 Just a few more points about crash tests.
-Many of us involved in childrens car seat safety talk about crash tests like they are the holy grail but I do not think that we should look at them that way.
-They are certainly a vital tool but they currently do not give the whole picture.
+Many of us involved in children's car seat safety talk about crash tests like they are the holy grail, but I do not think that we should look at them that way.
+They are certainly a vital tool, but they currently do not give the whole picture.
 Car seat crash tests are one dimensional.
-In a real accident the forces involved can be three dimensional and no two accidents are the same!
+In a real accident, the forces involved can be three dimensional, and no two accidents are the same!

-People often ask me what the safest car seat is for their little one and I always reply the same .........."what type of accident are you planning?"
+People often ask me what the safest car seat is for their little one, and I always reply the same .........."what type of accident are you planning?"

-It is the DRIVERS responsibility to ensure the safety of children and you are laying yourself open to a prosecution if you fail to adhere to the law.
-There are a few exceptions (such as a ride in a taxi) but in some areas the Police are now actively enforcing this law with roadside spotchecks.
+It is the DRIVERS responsibility to ensure the safety of children, and you are laying yourself open to prosecution if you fail to adhere to the law.
+There are a few exceptions - (such as a ride in a taxi), but in some areas, the Police are now actively enforcing this law with roadside spot-checks.